-10. What else should I be doing in the school to get a job?
+10. What else should I be doing to get a job?

 Well, you need a resume, good social media profiles to showcase your skills (aka personal branding) like a blog or a profile page.

 Go to events, build your social skills, join clubs and society, etc. Then be proactive and stay productive.

 11. Did you just say a Blog?

 A blog is a must to showcase your work.